 The effect of blood flow on myocardial transport of the radiotracer must be predominant to the effect of metabolic cellular alterations.

 Finally, the agent should be labeled to a radionuclide having adequate physical characteristics to provide high photon flux and optimal counting statistics.

 Information on basic properties of radionuclide MPI agents is generally obtained from cultured myocardial cells, isolated perfused hearts, or in vivo animal models.5 Precise measurements of cellular or capillary-tissue tracer kinetics are usually obtained from cell cultures and isolated perfused heart models, whereas regional tracer distribution and uptake in other organs are studied with in vivo animal models.
-The two most important ...
+The ...